 As a female business leader, you’re always on the go.
 There’s always something to do, whether that’s coming up with a new name for a business in busy meetings or replying to customer queries from home after the workday is over.
 As a woman, you find yourself having to work twice as often a lot of the time because there’s always someone out there questioning how serious you are about something.
 Or thinking that your commitment to your family is a problem.
 And often, all that hard work can eat away into an important aspect of life: your health.
 No matter how hard you try, if you don’t have time to wash your hair after a workout, you know someone’s going to give you the side-eye at a meeting.

 But the fact is, health is important.
+There are so many options whether you are looking for the best city bikes or a women's cruiser bicycle.
 If you lost track of it, it’s going to impact everything in your life: energy levels, relationships, even the way you run your business.
 We know you’re busy, which is why we’ve put together this guide on how to stay healthy even with little time.